ShadeLab/PAPER_Dunivin_FEMSMicroEcol_2018/arsB_database.md

 ### Assessment of new arsB information
 ArsB from E. coli
 * Meng et al., 2004
-* offers protein function data
+* offers protein function data (4 stars on Uniprot)
 * sequence in UniProt
 * 11 transmembrane domains
 * __429__ aa